Client Alert: Biden’s New Title IX Regulations Are Enjoined by Federal Court

 Q: What happens next?

 The temporary injunction in Missouri is in place while the lawsuit brought by the Missouri and Arkansas Attorneys General is pending final resolution.
 The Department of Justice has petitioned the Supreme Court of the United States to take emergency action to limit the scope of the injunctions around the nation to only the provisions regarding sexual orientation and gender identity, and to allow the new grievance procedures regarding sex discrimination to take effect.
+Please reach out if you have further questions or would like to schedule a Title IX training.

 314.878.5600 | www.mickesotoole.com